 Andrea Alexander, a New York City-based attorney, speaks about some of the social change that needs to happen at law firms:

 What does it take to be a great leader?
-How do you lead a law firm that stays true to your personal values, that’s efficient and profitable, and that is a pleasant place to work at?
+How do you transform a law firm into a huge legal practice that stays true to your personal values, that’s efficient and profitable, and that is a pleasant place to work at?

 That might seem like a tall order, especially with the Cravath system still going strong at many Big Law firms.
 But it is possible to lead a better law firm in our modern, digital world.
 It starts with you and the qualities you curate.
 Here are a few to focus on:

-Confidence is key for leading a law firm.
+Confidence is the key to law firm leadership.
 You’ll need it to build trust with legal clients that you can solve their problems, trust with your team in your leadership abilities, and trust in yourself to make good business decisions.